 A brief history of women in software engineering

-Simple calculators from pebbles to abaci to mechanical multiplication machines were used by mathematicians throughout pre-and early modern history.
+Mathematicians used simple calculators from pebbles to abaci to mechanical multiplication machines throughout pre-and early modern history.

 Lovelace accurately theorized that computers could be used to solve problems involving not just numbers but all logical processes, from music to weaving.